 We’re your local fishmonger.
 We’ve got more branches across the UK than anyone else.
 We can get you the best of the daily catch.
 Fast, fresh and cut the way you want it.
 No matter where you are.

-APRIL AT A GLANCE:
+MAY AT A GLANCE:

 GILT HEAD BREAM

 - Sea Bream prices are likely to continue to climb until the new season starts in June/July.

 FRESH WHITE FISH

 - Haddock and Codling will remain challenging in May but are expected to improve as the North Sea Haddock spawning season finishes and the weather improves in the major fishing areas.

 - Quality and landings for both species should thus improve as the month goes on.

 - We will continue to see prices higher than last year on Canadian Lobsters due to the market being unpredictable and prices being forced up to reduce demand.